bsnes-emu/bsnes/docs/faq.md

     with the computer display.

-Because of these frame-rate differences, enabling video synchronization can force games to run faster or slower than intended.
+Because of these frame-rate differences, enabling video synchronisation can force games to run faster or slower than intended.

 The consoles that higan emulates produce video frames and audio samples at a particular rate.
-If video synchronization causes the emulated console to run, say, 5% faster than intended, that means audio samples are also being produced 5% faster.
+If video synchronisation causes the emulated console to run, say, 5% faster than intended, that means audio samples are also being produced 5% faster.
 You might not notice the changed game speed,